-As shown in Figure~\ref{fig:xi06}, we present an overview of {how the testing accuracy (of baseline and semi-honest and malicious groups) and ASR (of the two groups) under Byzantine attacks may perform in the default settings of Table~\ref{tab:flsetting}, where MNIST is used.}\footnote{The lines refer to average cases, while the shadow outlines the max and min accuracy of each epoch.} From the presented results, we see that semi-honest clients can obtain comparable accuracy to the baseline at the end of the training. {In Figure~\ref{fig:xi06}a-d, the accuracy of the semi-honest group and the baseline sharply increase from 0.1 at epoch 0 to around 0.95 at epoch 25, then gradually converge to 0.97.
-In the GA, since the malicious group can only receive aggregation of noise, their accuracy always fluctuates around 0.1, which is equivalent to a random guess probability.
-As for the LFA, the model accuracy gradually drops from 0.1 (at the beginning) to 0.
-This is because their models are trained on label-flipped datasets (data poisoning), while the labels of the testing set are not flipped.
+Figure~\ref{fig:xi06} presents an overview of {the testing accuracy (of baseline and semi-honest and malicious groups) and ASR (of the two groups) under Byzantine attacks in the default settings of Table~\ref{tab:flsetting}, where MNIST is used.}\footnote{The lines refer to average cases, while the shadow outlines the max and min accuracy of each epoch.} We see that semi-honest clients can obtain comparable accuracy to the baseline at the end of the training. {In Figure~\ref{fig:xi06}a-d, the accuracy of the semi-honest group and the baseline sharply increase from 0.1 at epoch 0 to around 0.95 at epoch 25, then gradually converge to 0.97.
+In the GA, since the malicious group can only receive aggregation of noise, their accuracy always fluctuates around 0.1, equalling a random guess probability.
+As for LFA, the model accuracy gradually drops from 0.1 (at the beginning) to 0.
+This is because their models are trained on label-flipped datasets, while the labels of the testing set are not flipped.
 If the testing set is used to detect a poisoned model, the result should be flipped labels and failing to match the labels in the testing set, which results in 0.
-Since semi-honest and malicious clients are prone to be classified into the same cluster at the beginning of the training, the accuracy of the models, w.r.t. malicious clients, is larger than 0.1 in some trials.
+Since semi-honest and malicious clients can be classified into the same cluster at the beginning of the training, the accuracy of their models, w.r.t. malicious clients, is larger than 0.1 in some trials.

-As shown in Figure~\ref{fig:xi06}b-e, the accuracy of the semi-honest group conducting these attacks converge slightly slower than the baseline.
-LFA, Krum, Trim and AA attacks aim to either train poisoned data or optimize local poisoned models to deteriorate the global model's testing accuracy.
-Due to the attacks being relatively slow and not as direct as GA, malicious updates cannot be 100\% deviated from benign updates at the beginning of the training (which means that malicious and semi-honest clients could be clustered together).
-However, with an increase in training rounds, the deviation may become clearer so that BRIEF can easily separate the two groups.
+As shown in Figure~\ref{fig:xi06}b-e, the accuracy of the semi-honest group under these attacks converges slightly slower than the baseline.
+LFA, Krum, and Trim attacks aim to either train poisoned data or optimize local poisoned models to deteriorate the global model's testing accuracy.
+Due to the attacks being relatively slow and not as direct as GA, malicious updates cannot deviate 100\% from benign updates at the beginning of the training (which means that malicious and semi-honest clients could be clustered together).
+However, with more training rounds, the deviation becomes clearer.
+Thus, \texttt{MUDGUARD} separates the two groups easily.